Courses: International Reporting

 In addition to a Emmy for a Frontline documentary with his UBC students, Klein won on an Emmy for his 2000 60 Minutes investigation into the former Soviet Union’s smallpox weapons program, and shared an Emmy in 1996 for a documentary about global health.
-In 2003 he won a Rosalynn Carter Mental Health Journalism fellow in Atlanta, reporting on suicide amongst genocide survivors), and an Ochberg Fellow at the Columbia University’s Dart Center for Journalism and Trauma (research PTSD amongst journalists).
+In 2003 he was a Rosalynn Carter Mental Health Journalism fellow in Atlanta, reporting on suicide amongst genocide survivors), and an Ochberg Fellow at the Columbia University’s Dart Center for Journalism and Trauma (research PTSD amongst journalists).
 He received the 2011 UBC President’s Award for Public Education through Media.

 Klein has previously taught at Columbia University’s Graduate School of Journalism and New York University’s Department of Journalism.
-He has an MS from Columbia and a BA (honours) in Philosophy from Pennsylvania State University, with specialized honours degrees in Economics and in Science, Technology and Society.
+He has an MS in Journalism from Columbia and a BA (honours) in Philosophy from Pennsylvania State University, with specialized honours degrees in Economics and in Science, Technology and Society.

 An avid SCUBA diver, accomplished jazz pianist and mediocre skier.